-In a charged political climate when our future leaders are trained to alter appearance and personality to succeed, it is crucial that we question expectations and teach the importance of respectfully speaking up.
-Debate offers a model for understanding complexities of political issues and the value of research.
+In a charged political climate when leaders are trained to alter appearance and personality to succeed, it is crucial that we question expectations and teach the importance of respectfully speaking up.
+Debate offers a model for understanding complexities of political issues and the value of fact based research.
 Debate is also a cautionary tale — that winning is not always based on the logic of an argument.
 As these high school girl debaters remain determined to win despite the odds, they can inspire future leaders, both boys and girls, that equal rights and freedom of expression are worth fighting for, both within debate and beyond.

 view how you can Help with the production of this film by visiting our donate page

-Anna Graham - Sound Recordist, Associate Editor
+Anna Graham - Sound Recordist, Assistant Editor